microsoft/NeuronBlocks/README.md

 # Contribute
 NeuronBlocks operates in an open model.
-It is designed and developed by **Microsoft STCA NLP Group**.
+It is designed and developed by **STCA NLP Group, Microsoft**.
 Contributions from academia and industry are also highly welcome.

 For more details, please refer to [Contributing.md](Contributing.md).